Current as of: December 21, 2024 - 10:35

 Please note that the cost of Exodus holidays in Peru is based on the assumption that you do not hold a Peruvian passport or resident card.
 If you are officially resident in Peru or are a Peruvian passport holder, you will be liable to an additional 18 percent tax on the majority of services, and this extra sum will be payable locally to our local partner.
 Other nationalities are exempt from this tax.
 Please notify us at the time of booking if you are legally resident in Peru or hold a Peruvian passport so that we can advise you of the total cost of these taxes.

-Optional excursions
+Optional excursions (bookable locally)

 Your tour leader can tell you about the full range of optional excursions available throughout your holiday.
 However, the most popular are:

+Please note that optional excursions can only be booked locally.
 Prices of excursions vary depending on the number of people taking part.
 The prices given within these Trip Notes are based on four participants and are intended as a guideline only.
 Actual prices will be more for smaller group sizes and less for larger group sizes.
 All tours use private transport and there will be an English-speaking guide.
 Please note, cash is the preferred method of payment for any of the optional activities.
 For some activities a minimum number of participants may be required.
 Some activities may not always be possible due to weather, seasonality, national holidays or unforeseen circumstances.

-• A partial tourist ticket (BTG) is required for entrance to the sites in and around Cuzco and the Sacred Valley – this is not included in the excursion prices below but can be purchased locally from approximately US$17.
+A partial tourist ticket (BTG) is required for entrance to the sites in and around Cuzco and the Sacred Valley – this is not included in the excursion prices below but can be purchased locally from approximately US$17.

 It is customary in Peru for local staff to receive tips, which can be an important source of extra income for hard-working crew.
-Tipping is greatly appreciated, but not cumpulsory and based on service provided.
+Tipping is greatly appreciated, but not compulsory and based on service provided.
 Whether and how much to tip is a personal decision; however, we have included some guidelines below.

 Please note, Peruvian sol is the preferred currency for tips (but USD is also fine).s.